Will My Doctor Charge Me to Write a Medical Source Statement?

 Your doctor may charge you a fee to fill out a lengthy RFC form, but it's probably worth the money.

-Updated by , Attorney · UC Law San Francisco
+Updated by , Attorney Seattle University School of Law

-Why Pay for a Doctor's Statement?
+Why It's Worth it to Pay for a Doctor's Statement

 • a brief medical history

-• a diagnosis of your impairment(s)
+• a diagnosis of your impairments

 • clinical findings